MoonPoet/xaprb-src/content/blog/2014/how-to-tune-guitar.md

 - Octave-based scales are based on powers of two
 - Intervals are based on powers of something other than two
-- There are subdivisions of the octave-based scales that coincide nearly, but not exactly, with the non-power-of-two intervals
+- There are subdivisions of the octave-based scales that coincide nearly, but not exactly, with the non-power-of-two intervals[^53tet]
 - Isn't that cool?
 How unlikely is that?

-I vaguely remember reading once when I was a child about an avant-garde composer who created a scale with something like 51 divisions, which had nearly perfect intervals and very small gradations between adjacent notes.

 In any case, powers of two are easy to compute: 2, 4, 8, 16, 32, 64, 128, 256.
 Those are the multiples of frequencies.
 How do those multiples compare versus